+The Skylarks’ War is another triumph for a favourite author of mine.
 Hilary McKay has a gift for creating characters that you want to share your life with and the effervescent Clarry is no exception.
 She lives with her emotionally absent father who is always extremely busy (doing nothing) and older brother Peter resisting his inevitable banishment to boarding school.
-Summers spent unleashed in Cornwall are what they live for especially the company of their wonderfully charismatic cousin Rupert.
+Summers spent unleashed in Cornwall are what they live for, especially the company of their wonderfully charismatic cousin Rupert.
 The onset of World War One changes everything for worse as well as better.

-Daniel Pennac claims one of the rights of the reader is ‘to mistake a book for real life’ and I make no apology for doing so with this gem of a book.
-I now long for a sequel to be written to enable to continue with Clarry on her journey through life.
+Daniel Pennac claims one of the rights of the reader is ‘to mistake a book for real-life’, and I make no apology for doing so with this gem of a read.
+I am very much looking forward to the sequel The Swallows’ Flight to enable me to continue with Clarry on her journey through life.

-An essential addition to any Year Six class library and perfect for older readers (adults included) too.
+The Skylarks’ War is an essential addition to any top junior class library and perfect for older readers (adults included) too.
 A book to nudge readers towards who have enjoyed Jacqueline Wilson, Emma Carroll and Helen Peters.